 Biarritz is a beautiful coastal city in the southwest corner of France, where you can surf and eat delicious seafood all summer long!
 Every summer the beaches of Biarritz draw numerous tourists from Parisians to Australians.
 Hike Le Phare to see the stunning views of the steep cliffs on the shore.
 Stay at Hotel du Palais, a stunning seaside palace built by Napoleon for his Spanish queen.
 Biarritz is also a short bus ride away from Spain if you feel like hopping the border.

 Avignon is a stunning historical city in the heart of Provence.
 Be sure to visit the lovely lavender fields surrounding this UNESCO heritage city.
 Palais des Papes in the beautiful Place du Palais is the top attraction the city has to offer.
-This ancient fortress was the papal residence and simultaneously the epicenter of western Christianity during the 14th century.
-On the flip side, contemporary art lovers will enjoy a visit to the Collection Lambert, a private art collection of international artists.
+This ancient fortress was the papal residence and simultaneously the epicenter of Western Christianity during the 14th century.
+Contemporary art lovers will enjoy a visit to the Collection Lambert, a private art collection of international artists.

 Deauville is a French city in the northern region of Normandy, France.
 It has been a chic destination for the wealthy Parisian crowd since the early 20th century when it earned the nickname, the 21ème arrondissement.
 It is the closest real beach town from Paris, just a 2-hour train ride away.